vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/addons/advanced-installation/install-advanced-monitoring/install-advanced-monitoring.md

    {tab(Management console)}

-   1. [Go to](https://msk.cloud.vk.com/app/en/) VK Cloud management console.
+   1. [Go to](https://msk.cloud.vk.com/app/en/) your VK Cloud management console.
-   1. Select [project](/en/tools-for-using-services/account/concepts/projects), where the cluster will be placed.
+   1. Select the [project](/en/tools-for-using-services/account/concepts/projects) where the cluster will be placed.
    1. Go to **Kubernetes Clusters → Kubernetes Clusters**.
    1. Find the cluster you need in the list.

    1. Make sure that the cluster has a dedicated group of worker nodes that will host add-ons.

-      If there is no such group — [add it](../../../manage-node-group#add_group).
+      If there is no such group — [add it](/en/kubernetes/k8s/instructions/manage-node-group#add_group).

-   1. [Customise](../../../manage-node-group#labels_taints) for this node group, if it hasn't already been done:
+   1. [Customise](/en/kubernetes/k8s/instructions/manage-node-group#labels_taints) for this node group, if it hasn't already been done:

       - **Kubernetes labels**: key `addonNodes`, value `dedicated`.
       - **Node taints**: effect `NoSchedule`, key `addonNodes`, value `dedicated`.